Jujustxr/water-reminder/README.md

 # 💧 Water Reminder

 A simple **drinking water reminder web application** built with **Python (Flask)**.
 This project helps users stay hydrated by setting reminders to drink water, complete with notifications and sound alerts.
-This is a little web application that i created for my college project. feel free to use.
+This is a little web application that I created for my college project.
+Feel free to use.

+---

 ## 📋 Features